 Elevation Loss: 1,280m/4,200ft

-Descend to the gate through lush forest (2-3 hours), looking for monkeys along the way.
+Descend to the gate through the lush forest (2-3 hours), looking for monkeys along the way.
 You will be collected from Mweka Village and taken to your hotel in Moshi.

 Overnight Ameg Lodge